 8. Work with your recruiting team

-Considering the call center turnover rate hit 42 percent in 2021, managers should be proactive in helping recruiters screen the right customer support agents.
+Considering the call center turnover rate hit 42 percent in 2021, managers should stay proactive in helping recruiters screen customer support agents.

-Create profiles of your top-performing agents, and send them to recruiters to help them in their initial interviews.
-Share your call-volume forecasts with recruiters—as well as the time required to train a new agent—to ensure proper staffing at all times.
+Create profiles of your top-performing agents and send them to recruiters to help them in their initial interviews.
+Share your call-volume forecasts with recruiters and the time required to train a new agent to ensure proper staffing at all times.

 9. Regularly review call center regulations

 Call centers must abide by national and international privacy guidelines.
-Protect your agents from accidental violations by reviewing regulations regularly.
+Protect your agents from accidental violations by reviewing call center guidelines regularly.